prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Details:**

+  .. _DepositRequest:
   .. code-block:: tsref

+    interface DepositRequest {
       // Amount to be deposited, can be a fraction of the
       // coin's total value.
       f: Amount;

       // The merchant's account details.
 This must be a JSON object whose format
       // must correspond to one of the supported wire transfer formats of the mint.
       // See `wireformats`_.
       wire: WireFormat;

       // SHA-512 hash of the merchant's payment details from `wire`.
 Although
       // strictly speaking redundant, this helps detect inconsistencies.
       H_wire: HashCode;

       // SHA-512 hash of the contact of the merchant with the customer.
 Further
       // details are never disclosed to the mint.
       H_contract: HashCode;

       // coin's public key, both ECDHE and EdDSA.
       coin_pub: CoinPublicKey;

       // denomination RSA key with which the coin is signed
       denom_pub: RsaPublicKey;

       // mint's unblinded RSA `signature`_ of the coin
       ub_sig: RsaSignature;

       // timestamp when the contract was finalized, must match approximately the
       // current time of the mint
       timestamp: Timestamp;

       // indicative time by which the mint undertakes to transfer the funds to
       // the merchant, in case of successful payment.
       edate: Timestamp;

       // 64-bit transaction id for the transaction between merchant and customer
       transaction_id: number;

       // EdDSA public key of the merchant, so that the client can identify the
       // merchant for refund requests.
       merchant_pub: EddsaPublicKey;

       // date until which the merchant can issue a refund to the customer via the
       // mint, possibly zero if refunds are not allowed.
       refund_deadline: Timestamp;

       // The EdDSA signature (binary-only) made with purpose
       // `TALER_SIGNATURE_WALLET_COIN_DEPOSIT` made by the customer with the coin's
       // private key.
       coin_sig: EddsaSignature;
+    }

   The deposit operation succeeds if the coin is valid for making a deposit and has enough residual value that has not already been deposited or melted.